seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/math1.md

 class TestScript(unittest.TestCase):
     def test1(self):
+        # it should square a positive number
+        self.assertEqual(main.square(12), 144,
+        msg = "it should square a positive number")

+    def test2(self):
+        # it should square zero
+        self.assertEqual(main.square(0), 0,
+        msg = "it should square a zero")

+    def test3(self):
-        #it should square negative numbers, positive numbers, and zero
+        # it should square a negative number
-        for num in range(-5,5):
-                with self.subTest(num):
-                    self.assertEqual(main.square(num), num * num,
+        self.assertEqual(main.square(-12), 144,
-                    msg = "it should square negative numbers, positive numbers, and zero")
+        msg = "it should square a negative number")

 ```